placerda/bicep-registry-modules/avm/ptn/ai-ml/landing-zone/README.md

 - Required: Yes
 - Type: bool

+### Parameter: `containerAppEnvDefinition.logAnalyticsWorkspaceResourceId`

+Resource ID of a Log Analytics workspace for diagnostics.
+Required if enableDiagnosticSettings is true and a workspace is not inferred by the template.

+- Required: No
+- Type: string

+### Parameter: `containerAppEnvDefinition.subnetName`

+Subnet name where the environment is deployed when internal.
+Required if the environment is internal (internalLoadBalancerEnabled is true).

+- Required: No
+- Type: string

 ### Parameter: `containerAppEnvDefinition.enableDiagnosticSettings`

 Enable diagnostic settings for the environment.

 - Required: No
 - Type: bool

-### Parameter: `containerAppEnvDefinition.logAnalyticsWorkspaceResourceId`

-Resource ID of a Log Analytics workspace for diagnostics.

-- Required: No
-- Type: string

 ### Parameter: `containerAppEnvDefinition.name`